RazorDevs/Deep-Aether/README.md

 The Deep Aether mod introduces:
   - New Ores: such as Cloudium Debris and Skyjade Ore, both of which have armor and tool sets
       - Skyjade's ability is powerful upon first use, but gets less powerful the more durability is lost; basically the opposite of Zanite
-      - Cloudium's ability is slow falling
+      - Cloudium's ability is slow falling, an upgrade of Gravitite's ability (high jump), and a dash ability: press r with a full set (including the gloves)
   - New Armors And Tools
   - 5 new Biomes (for now): Aerglow Forest, Blue Aerglow Forest, Yagroot Swamp, Aerlavender Fields, and Golden Heights
   - New Music Discs